 The theme of Palimpsest suggests multiple possibilities for artists – from imagery which is layered, erased or re-worked to conceptual layers of thought or process.

-Artists may submit proposals for new works or propose existing works in all mediums, which interrogate, challenge, comment or engage creatively with the concept of ‘Palimpsest’.
+Artists are invited to submit proposals for new works or propose existing works in all mediums, which interrogate, challenge, comment or engage creatively with the concept of ‘Palimpsest’.
 Selected works will be exhibited at An Lanntair in the Outer Hebrides of Scotland.

 An Lanntair is a hub for creativity and the arts in the Outer Hebrides.
 A multi-arts venue, their work stretches across a national and international platform, yet their distinctiveness lies in being ‘of the place’ and the creativity of Gaelic and the Outer Hebrides takes centre stage.
 For further information see http://lanntair.com

 Entry Deadline: 16 August 2018, Midnight.

 Exhibition Open To Public: 17 May – 29 June 2019 (TBC)